-When we receive your order, we will grade your test, process your payment, and email a copy of your certificate.
-For a paper copy of your certificate (suitable for framing), please add \$8.50 to your payment.
+When we receive your order, we will grade your test, process your payment, and email a copy of your certificate to the email address you provide.

+If you would like a fancy copy of your certificate (suitable for framing), please add \$8.50 to your payment.

 Questions?
-Call 707 459-1315 (Pacific Time) or email (contact-us@atrainceu.com).
+Call 707 459-3475 (Pacific Time) or email (Sharon@ATrainCeu.com).